cult-of-coders/redis-oplog/README.md

       "port": 6379, // Redis port
       "host": "127.0.0.1" // Redis host
     },
-    "mutationDefaults": {
+    "retryIntervalMs": 10000, // retries in 10 seconds to reconnect to redis if it fails "mutationDefaults": {
         "optimistic": false, // Does not to a sync processing on the diffs "pushToRedis": true // Pushes to redis the changes by default